Vespula atropilosa

 Seasonality

-emerge from in late April to early May.
-Colony establishment occurs in spring. numbers peak in mid-summer with maximum worker construction in early July. construction peaks in late July. males emerge from late July through mid-August.
+Queens emerge from hibernation in late April to early May.
+Colony establishment occurs in spring. numbers peak in mid-summer with maximum worker construction in early July. cell construction peaks in late July. males emerge from late July through mid-August.
 New queens emerge from early August through mid-September, with peak in mid-August to early September.
 Colonies decline by September-October.

 Diet